phpzone/phpzone/docs/source/index.rst

 .. important::
     The ``PhpZone\Shell\Shell`` extension is not a part of the ``phpzone/phpzone`` package, but an aside project based on PhpZone.
-More info in a chapter dedicated to `official extensions <official-extensions>`_.
+More info in a chapter dedicated to `official extensions <official-extensions.html>`_.

 .. _YAML: http://symfony.com/doc/current/components/yaml/yaml_format.html